pjcalvo/pjcalvo.github.io/_posts/2019-10-25-life-is-a-matter-of-perspective.md

 she started smiling a look, and said some funny things on German (I live in Berlin, but I don't speak the language), she smiled more, almost laughed, she had a moment of joy. this only happened because of a bad experience the last day.

-Life works in misterious ways!!
+Life works in mysterious ways!!